sebastienfr/picsplit/README.md

 ## CLI Parameters

+* `--use-exif` : use EXIF metadata for dates (default: true, set to false to use ModTime only)
 * `-nomvmov` : do not move movies in a separate `mov` folder
 * `-nomvraw` : do not move raw files in a separate `raw` folder
 * `-delta` : change the default (30min) delta time between 2 files to be split